polterguy/micro/README.md

 ![alt screenshot](screenshot-6.png)

 Notice, the navbar element in Micro, relies upon hover effects for clients with more than 800px in width.
-This might not always be the effect you wish, but will work correctly for most sites, where you need responsive rendering, for both desktop clients, and mobile clients.
+This might not always be the type of logic you need, but will work correctly for most sites, where you need responsive rendering, for both desktop clients, and (most) mobile clients.
 If this becomes a problem though, you can easily trap **[onclick]** on your dropdown widgets, and explicitly show the associated _"ul"_ element for its children menu items.
+This would only be a problem with touch screen devices, which does not post focus correctly, and have a screen resolution above 800px.

+To create a manu/navbar by "hand" as we do above, is also quite verbose.
+If you wish, you could easily create an Active Events, simply taking your items, either with a **[url]** property or an **[onclick]** event handler.
+This would easily reduce its amount of code by 70-90 percent.
+This is left as an exercise for you though.

 ## Extension widgets